-The system will automatically lock off Q5.7 colour it RED for this person.

-You will not be able to write a response for this person.
+The system will automatically lock off Q5.6 to Q5.7 and colour them RED for this person.
+You will not be able to write a response for any of these questions for this person.

 5.7 REASON FOR NOT SEEKING WORK